scottmangiapane/wake-ollama/README.md

-# Ollama Waker
+# Wake Ollama

-A small Go service that wakes a sleeping gaming PC (via Wake-on-LAN) before forwarding requests to a self-hosted Ollama instance.
+A small Go service that wakes a sleeping devices (via Wake-on-LAN) before forwarding requests to a self-hosted Ollama instance.
 Useful when you want an always-on proxy that ensures your remote LLM host is awake before Open WebUI or other clients send requests.

 ## Features
 - Reads configuration from `.env`